Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 Var_Space = 'string2' -- a variable that has a underscore
 _Space = true -- a variable with the word underscore before its name _ = 69.6 -- a variable that is only an underscore, strange right?
+Var2 = 'Corn'..'
+Lover' -- a variable with concatenate operator (Same works with other operators)

 -- Invalid --